microsoft/protnote/README.md

 Download the data, ablation_models, and outputs folders. *Make sure you are in the root repo directory.
 The data, ablation_models, and outputs folders are 17.6, 41.4, and 18.7 GB in size, respectively*.

-TODO: add commands here, includding downloading the ablation_models into the correct path and with all ablation models out of the ablation_models folder and inside the models folder.

 ```
-sudo apt-get install unzip
+sudo apt-get install unzip # Install unzip if necessary
+#Download files from zenodo
 curl -O https://zenodo.org/records/13897920/files/data.zip?download=1
 curl -O https://zenodo.org/records/13897920/files/ablation_models.zip?download=1
 curl -O https://zenodo.org/records/13897920/files/outputs.zip?download=1
+#Unzip files in the correct directories
 unzip data.zip
 unzip outputs.zip
-cd
-unzip data.zip
+unzip -j ablation_models.zip -d data/models/ProtNote/
 ```

-By the end of the download, you should have new "data" and "outputs" folders. *TODO: finish this section*
+By the end of the download, you should have new "data" and "outputs" folders, in which the contents of ablation_models.zip would be inside of data/models/ProtNote.

 ### Complete Data Workflow: Download, Preprocess, and Model Output (warning: long section)